 While dinner out and a dozen roses are nice, we like to think a quiet getaway is the ultimate in perfection.
 Quiet getaways say, “I want to focus on you.”
 They offer a level of intimacy you don’t get with a staycation.
 There’s no laundry to wash or dishes in the sink.
 No one has to worry about vacuuming or mowing the lawn.

 It’s just the two of you, together, in a little slice of heaven.
-These are a few of our favorite San Juan Island getaways:
+Whether you want to stay in and lounge or get out and explore, the following are a few of our favorite romantic San Juan Island getaways that let the two of you be you:

 Harrison House Suites